Japan KYUSHU Tourist | Travel Agency in Fukuoka specializing in Kyushu tours

 Beppu

-Steam from underground hot springs rises everywhere in Beppu.
+Steam from underground hot springs rises everywhere in Beppu,

-The exciting “Hell Tour” (Jigoku Meguri) is highly recommended for
+“Hell Tour” (Jigoku Meguri) is highly recommended.

 Yufuin

-resort in harmony with nature.
+resort that blends in perfect harmony with nature.
+Yunotsubo

-worth exploring.
+are all highly worth exploring.

 Kunisaki peninsula

-mountain and nature worship.
+sanctuary, deeply rooted in ancient mountain and nature worship.

 Usa & Ajimu

-close proximity to Usa Shrine.
+in close proximity to the historic Usa Shrine.
+For centuries, this

-blending of Shinto and Buddhist traditions.
+harmonious blending of Shinto and Buddhist traditions.

 Nakatsu & Yabakei

-in the valleys along the Yamakuni River.
+valleys of the Yamakuni River.

 Okubungo region

-nature in the Ono River basin.
+blessed with abundant nature in the Ono River basin.
+This beautiful

 Kumamoto Prefecture